hughpearse/AWS-Lambda-GraphQL-Reddit/README.md

 https://www.reddit.com/r/MaliciousCompliance.json

-And convers the response to a GraphQL API.
+And converts the response to a GraphQL defintion.
+The original Reddit API is wrapped in a new API using Flask.
+This is done using flask-graphql

 To run it execute: